akumuli/akumuli.github.io/_posts/2017-02-05-compression_part2.md

 layout:     post
 title:      Time-series compression (part 2)
 date:       2017-02-05 18:00:00
-summary: Let's talk about floating point data compression.
+summary: In the previous article I discussed timestamps compression, now it's time to talk about floating point data compression.
 This problem is not new, there are some good papers about it, e.g. Gorilla paper, and also this, and ...
 categories: akumuli
 ---

-Let's talk about floating point data compression.
+In the [previous article](http://akumuli.org/akumuli/2016/12/30/compression_part1/) I discussed timestamps compression, now it's time to talk about floating point data compression.
 This problem is not new, there are some good papers about it, e.g. [Gorilla paper](http://www.vldb.org/pvldb/vol8/p1816-teller.pdf), and [also this](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.86.262&rep=rep1&type=pdf), and [this one too](https://pdfs.semanticscholar.org/7e8b/0ac17f11dcfd13fea4aadf0b86598f3d1d72.pdf).
 None of them is a good fit for [Akumuli](https://github.com/akumuli/akumuli) because the algorithms described in these papers are too specialized.
 The paper authors usually have a very specific dataset in mind.
 For example, Gorilla is optimized for slowly changed time-series and for integer time-series, and FCM algorithm will work best for scientific data.

 So, I had to come up with a new algorithm.
 Simple delta encoding wouldn't work at all.
 If you subtract one floating point number from the other, you won't end up with the number that can be represented using a smaller number of bits.
 The solution here is to use bitwise XOR and get a binary diff instead of arithmetic delta.